BU Alumni Council

 After hanging up the uniform (retiring in the grade of Colonel), Mary continued working at the Pentagon in the Department of Defense General Counsel’s Office.
 There she brought her BU qualifications to bear on the most sensitive issues facing the Obama Administration, contributing to government-wide discussions at various national offices and the White House.

 Recognizing the need to throttle back a bit, Mary left the bustle of Washington to advance the pursuits her heart desired, and still contribute to the Air Force as a civilian employee at the pace she determines.
 Primary among her volunteer pursuits, she enthusiastically embraces the opportunity to serve as President of the BU Alumni Association.

-Marcos Bellizia holds dual Brazilian/Italian citizenship; obtained his MBA from Questrom School class of 2000, and IMP class of 1998 (International Management Program) in Japan from BU.
-Marcos` successful career comes from FMCG (Fast Moving Consumer Goods) global companies such as AB-InBev, Nestlé, ConAgra Foods and Bel Fromagerie among others.
+Marcos Bellizia holds dual Brazilian/Italian citizenship; obtained his MBA from Questrom School and IMP (International Management Program) in Japan from BU.
+Marcos’ successful career comes from FMCG (Fast-Moving Consumer Goods) global companies such as AB-InBev, Nestlé, ConAgra Foods and Bel Fromagerie among others.

 Currently, he is engaged in business development and consulting for both domestic and international businesses that are looking to establishing operations in Brazil and Latin America.

 He has been deeply involved with Brazil’s BU Alumni Network, acting as a local ambassador in São Paulo.
 In addition, he is a cofounder of the US Alumni Association-Brazil in São Paulo which is linked to the US Consulate.

 A former Lieutenant for the Brazilian Army and a goalkeeper for the Water Polo National team.
 He takes great pride of having had the opportunity to represent the country in both military and sports careers.

 Marcos is married and the father of two children.